melange-re/melange-re.github.io/docs/learn.md

 object](https://v2.ocaml.org/manual/objectexamples.html).

-The advantage of objects versus records is that no type declaration is needed in advanced, which can be helpful for prototyping or quickly generating JavaScript object literals.
+The advantage of objects versus records is that no type declaration is needed in advance, which can be helpful for prototyping or quickly generating JavaScript object literals.

 Melange provides some ways to create `Js.t` object values, as well as accessing